 I was brought up Catholic and had a sense that Jesus was God but I was so hung up on my bad experiences of Church and the people in the church, the priests in particular, that I didn’t want anything to do with it.
 “Christians” seemed so hypocritical to me.
 Now I know that the problem with Christianity is Christians.
-You have to focus on Christ.

 I thumbed to California in ‘71?
 On the way, we were camped beside Rt.
-80 in Pennsylvania in a big field of wild strawberries and I wrote the song that I used as the title tune to my album.
+80 in Pennsylvania in a big field of wild strawberries and I wrote the song that I used as the title tune to my first album.
 The song was about a guy that knew Jesus was God but wasn’t ready to give Him his life.
 He was busy “picking wild strawberries” whatever that means.

 When we got to Huntington Beach I was body surfing and got caught in a rip tide.
 I couldn’t catch a wave and I was losing it.
 Finally I screamed to God to get me out and He did.
 I was about 50 feet from the pier when I caught a wave.
 I would have been dead if I ended up in the pilings.
 It seemed that God had heard me and I knew that He was there but I didn’t think I was ready to “serve” or “commit” to Him.
 I wasn’t sure who he was and I had no idea who I was.
-I think it was just after I hit the beach that I made a deal with Him.
+It was just after I hit the beach that I made a deal with Him.
 I wanted 20 years in the world and then I’d be back.
 I do remember telling God that if He gave me an album I’d call it Wild Strawberries.

 19 years later, my world fell in.
 I was working in Boston selling printing and was engaged to be married when, in the period of 2 weeks, I lost my future wife and my job.
 I was devastated and decided after bouncing around doing gigs for the summer that I’d move to LA and pursue the song writing thing.